Next: Introduction to Crops

 There are four important aspects of SeedLeaf (in its current iteration) that you should know about:

-You have a set harvest day or harvest days each week - such as Tuesdays and Fridays.
+You (should) have a set harvest day or harvest days each week - such as Tuesdays and Fridays.
 Set harvest days are not technically required, but you do need to allocate all your orders to a specific harvest day in order to generate your crop production tasks.
 Having set harvest days makes this (and many other things) much easier.

 You have a five- or six-step crop production process: